Connect with others who understand.

 Viral Infection

-Scientists have investigated specific viruses for links with systemic lupus erythematosus (SLE), the most common type of lupus that affects many organs.
+Scientists have investigated specific viruses for links with systemic lupus erythematosus.

-Several studies have found an association between people who have had mononucleosis (or “mono”).
-This disease is caused by the Epstein-Barr virus (EBV).
-The thought is that EBV can trigger the immune system to make proteins called autoantibodies that cause inflammation.
-A 2017 study found that more than two-thirds of people with lupus also had EBV.
+Several studies have found an association between Epstein-Barr virus (EBV) infections, such as mononucleosis (“mono”), and an increased risk of developing lupus.
+Researchers suggest that EBV may trigger autoantibody production, leading to inflammation.
+A 2017 study in the Asian Pacific Journal of Cancer Prevention found that more than two-thirds of people with SLE also had EBV.

 Other viruses can pave the way for developing lupus by causing genetic changes in some people.
 These viruses include herpes zoster (responsible for chickenpox and shingles) and cytomegalovirus.

 Certain medications have been associated with drug-induced lupus — a form of the condition caused by specific prescription medications.
-The medications that cause drug-induced lupus are usually used to treat chronic conditions, meaning people generally take them over a long period of time.
+Medications that can cause drug-induced lupus are often prescribed for chronic conditions and are typically taken over extended periods.

-In general, the symptoms of drug-induced lupus are not as severe as SLE.
-The symptoms are distinct from other side effects of the medication and usually go away shortly after the medication is stopped.
+Symptoms of drug-induced lupus are generally milder than those of systemic lupus erythematosus, and they usually go away shortly after the medication is stopped.

-The most common medications associated with drug-induced lupus are:
+The most common medications associated with drug-induced lupus include:

 • Procainamide, used to treat irregular heartbeat